Contact Purely Pets for a quote today.

 Fortunately, most cases of reverse sneezing in dogs will resolve on their own without any treatment.

 However, if the condition is caused by allergies or a foreign object, your vet may prescribe antihistamines or antibiotics to help relieve the symptoms.
+In severe cases, more intensive treatment may be needed, and your veterinarian may recommend specific therapies or medications if episodes are frequent or particularly intense.
 In some cases, surgery may be necessary to remove the foreign object.

 Ways to prevent reverse sneezing in dogs